 It is good practice, and required for contracts subject to the EC directives, to inform suppliers who are unsuccessful.
 If a supplier was rejected because you had doubts about their ability to meet race equality requirements, you might use this as an opportunity to increase their awareness of race equality issues.
-Where appropriate, you could refer applicants to agencies offering advice or training, such as Equality Direct (see appendix 3).
+Where appropriate, you could refer applicants to agencies offering advice or training, for example, Equality Direct or the Equality in Employment Advisory Service.